 Energy efficient fridges and freezers

-Consequently, it’s sensible to look at how your fridge and freezer can operate in the most energy-efficient way and also cut the size of your electricity bill.
+As such, looking at how your fridge and freezer can operate in the most energy-efficient way can help you to cut the size of your electricity bill.

 Below are some of the best tips in relation to fridge and freezer energy efficiency, as well as the criteria to consider when selecting a new one.

-- Never place hot food in the fridge, as this will use up more energy when the fridge attempts to cool the food down.
+- Allow food to cool before putting it in the fridge.
+Placing hot food in the fridge uses up more energy as the fridge attempts to cool the food down.

 Time for a new fridge or freezer?